Story of Your Life: Plot

 Attempts are also made to establish heptapod terminology in physics.
 Little progress is made, until a presentation of Fermat's Principle of Least Time is given.
 Gary explains the principle to Louise, giving the example of the refraction of light, and that light will always take the fastest possible route.
 Louise reasons, "[a] ray of light has to know where it will ultimately end up before it can choose the direction to begin moving in."
 She knows the heptapods do not write a sentence one semagram at a time, but draw all the ideograms simultaneously, suggesting they know what the entire sentence will be beforehand.
 Louise realizes that instead of experiencing events sequentially (causality), heptapods experience all events at once (teleology).
 This is reflected in their language, and explains why Fermat's Principle of Least Time comes naturally to them.

 Soon, Louise becomes proficient at Heptapod B, and finds that when writing in it, trains of thought are directionless, and premises and conclusions interchangeable.
-She finds herself starting to think in Heptapod B and begins to see time as heptapods do.
-Louise sees glimpses of her future and of a daughter she does not yet have.
+She finds herself starting to think in Heptapod B and begins to see time in a non-linear fashion, much like the heptapodians.
+She glimpses into her future, describing a daughter she does not yet have.
 This raises questions about the nature of free will: knowledge of the future would imply no free will, because knowing the future means it cannot be changed.
 But Louise asks herself, "What if the experience of knowing the future changed a person?
 What if it evoked a sense of urgency, a sense of obligation to act precisely as she knew she would?"

-One day, after an information exchange between humans and the heptapods, the heptapods announce they are leaving.
-They shut down the looking glasses and their ships disappear.
-It is never established why they leave, or why they had come in the first place.
+One day, after a seemingly routine information exchange, the heptapods announce they must leave Earth permanently.
+They shut down the looking glasses and their ships disappear, never establishing the reason behind their leave or arrival.